paketo-buildpacks/rfcs/text/utilities/0004-source-removal-buildpack.md

    files that **do not** match the pattern globs specified in the environment variables will be deleted, secondly all files that **do** match the pattern globs specified in the environment variables will be deleted in that order.

-This buildpack would fall under the Utility Teams maintainership.

 ## Prior Art